pulp/analytics.pulpproject.org/README.md

 3. Test your changes on the `https://dev.analytics.pulpproject.org/` site.
 4. Open a PR that merges `dev` into `main`.
 When this is merged after 5ish minutes your changes should show up on `https://analytics.pulpproject.org/`.

+## Exporting/Importing the database

+It can be useful to export data from the production or development sites into a local development environment.
+This is especially useful when developing summarization from production raw data, or when developing visualization of production visualized data.
+This is a two-step process: 1) export the data from the production site.
+2) import it into your local dev environment.

+### Exporting data from a site

+This will work for either analytics.pulpproject.org (prod) or dev.analytics.pulpproject.org (dev).
+You will need openshift access to the `./manage.py` environment to be able to do this.

+1. Login to openshift with the `oc` client
+2. Select the site you want to use, e.g. production by running: `oc project prod-analytics-pulpproject-org`
+3. Login to the production pod with oc using `oc exec dc/pulpanalytics-app -ti -- bash`
+4. Export the database using `./manage.py dumpdata --output /tmp/data.json pulpanalytics`
+5. Move the file to your local machine by using something like `oc rsync pulpanalytics-app-12-kxttd:/tmp/data.json /tmp/`.
+   Note, the pod name changes each time, so you'll need to get that from openshift when you go to run this command.

+### Importing data from a site

+1. Apply migrations to the same point as the remote DB using `./manage.py migrate`
+2. Import the data using: `./manage.py loaddata /tmp/data.json`

+If testing summarization, you might want to go into the admin interface and delete some recent `DailySummary` objects to cause your `./manage.py summarize` to run your local summarization code.